catseye/Lariat/README.md

 ### Prior work: Paulson's exercise

 The idea of formulating an ADT for lambda terms is not a new one.
-In Chapter 9 of "ML for the Working Programmer" (1991), Larry Paulson develops an implementation of lambda terms in ML and notes
+In Chapter 9 of "ML for the Working Programmer", 1st ed.
+(1991), Lawrence Paulson develops an implementation of lambda terms in ML and notes
+that:

 > Signature LAMBDA_NAMELESS is concrete, revealing all the internal
 > details.  [...]
 An abstract signature for the λ-calculus would
 > provide operations upon λ-terms themselves, hiding their
 > representation.

-So if the idea is an established one, why does one see so few instances of it out in the wild?
+So the idea is an established one; but if so, why does one see so few instances of it out in the wild?
 I think it's simply because it doesn't have a lot of practical value in the usual contexts in which lambda term manipulation code is written -- that is to say, research contexts, where industrial